 Leakage #2 – Handoff between sales and customer success teams

-Every customer success team is required to have a customer onboarding that is clear and precise.
+Every customer success team should have a customer onboarding that is clear and precise.

 Bring to the sales process, customer success.

-Customer success teams should be brought up earlier and particularly for extremely technical products and solutions.
+Bring up the customer success teams earlier and particularly for extremely technical products and solutions.
 During the sales process, technical issues may come up and this may prolong the sales cycle.
-The customer success team should, therefore, be present in the sales process to offer support as well as answer onboarding questions thus shorten the sales cycle.
+The customer success team should, therefore, be present in the sales process to offer support as well as answer onboarding questions thus shortening the sales cycle.

 How to Improve the Handoff Process from One Team to the Other?

 #1 Have an agreement on the definitions